SystemsApproach/sdn/netvirt.rst

 As noted above, the idea of virtual networks goes back a long way.
-Virtual LANs (VLANs), for example, allow multiple LAN segments to co-exists on a single physical LAN, somewhat analogous to the way virtual memory allows processes to share physical memory.
+Virtual LANs (VLANs), for example, allow multiple LAN segments to co-exist on a single physical LAN, somewhat analogous to the way virtual memory allows processes to share physical memory.
 However, the vision for virtual networks, as laid out by the Nicira team in the NSDI paper, is more closely analogous to virtual machines.